lgibelli/singularity-docs/index.rst

     }

 You’ll notice some other labels that are captured automatically from the build process.
-You can read more about labels and metadata a href="#sec:envandmetadata">here</a> .
+You can read more about labels and metadata .

 %environment
 ^^^^^^^^^^^^